Almost commuting matrices, cohomology, and dimension: Introduction

 It is not clear whether the finiteness assumption on the dimension of $X$ is actually necessary.
 It is only used to guarantee the existence of closed subsets of any smaller dimension.
-However, there do exist infinite dimensional compact spaces all whose finite dimensional closed subsets are 0-dimensional (e.g., \cite{Hen67},\cite{Wal79}), and we do not know whether the methods developed here can be adjusted to cover these examples as well.
+In particular, the main theorem will also hold for any infinite-dimensional space that contains a closed subspace of dimension 3 or larger.
 Once the existence of closed subsets of smaller dimension is guaranteed, we can further establish the necessity of the dimensional restrictions stated in the main theorem.
 To this end, we prove an auxiliary, purely topological result.
 This statement might be of independent interest, so we state it here.\\